When AI Writes the Code, Who Preserves the Meaning?

 During the last fifteen years, in a career spanning more than thirty years, I have worked seriously with several general-purpose languages.

-Java and C# have given me large-scale, statically typed object-oriented systems, and both languages have become much better at expressing data shapes and alternatives than they used to be.
+Java and C# have given me large-scale, statically typed object-oriented systems.
+Both languages have become much better at expressing data shapes and alternatives than they used to be.

-Python has shown the value of low ceremony.
-It is easy to start with, easy to read, and extremely useful for exploration, automation, AI and data work.
+Python has shown me the value of low ceremony.
+It is easy to start with, easy to read, and very useful for exploration, automation and data work.

 F# has shown me the strength of ML-style functional programming: immutable values, discriminated unions, pattern matching and a type system that can remove whole classes of mistakes before the program runs.